astromechza/md-http/README.md

 ### Git clone and build

-If the above option do not work, because github.com does not resolve, or dependencies cannot be found, clone this repo and build with the vendored dependencies.
+If the above options do not work, because github.com does not resolve, or dependencies cannot be found, clone this repo and build with the vendored dependencies.

 ```